rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

 4. Change your PWD to the `/mnt/nfs-local` directory and list its contents.

-5. While still in the `/mnt/nfs-local` directory, attempt to delete some of the files.
+5. While still in the `/mnt/nfs-local` directory, attempt to delete some files.
 Type:

     ```bash
     rm -rf 1nfs  2nfs